1Dengaroo/pega-take-home/README.md

 High level Approach:

-- `SidebarContext` serves as the central state manager for all navigation logic
+- `SidebarContext` serves as the state manager for the navigation logic
 - All sidebar behavior logic (open/close, section views, search) is contained within this context
-- Component files are purely presentational and interact with the context via the `useSidebar` hook
+- Components are mostly presentational and just interact with the context via the `useSidebar` hook